natashaztarora/bioinformatics_workflow_bme307/docs/workflow.md

 ![Image](fastq.png){ align=left }

 ???+ danger "Exercise 1"
     Select two fastq files, one corresponding to forward reads (R1) and one corresponding to reverse reads (R2).
+Copy them to a new folder called Raw_data_unzipped.
+Unzip them either with double clicking (on a Windows machine) or by running the following command gzip -d NAME_OF_THE_FILE (on a Mac).
 Next, explore the files using the command line (**tip:** use the commands you learnt previously).

 ???+ question "Question(s):"
     1. Is the file format as expected?